Citation: OECD Gender Inequity

 This reality is the reason that Family Values are always going to be important to any society, and it exposes democracy for the imperfect system of government and society that Aristotle warned against.

-In the first-world developed-nation of Canada, saying that women deserve every respect is like saying we like our hair or our arm – it’s just that obvious.
+In the first-world developed nation of Canada, saying that women deserve every respect is like saying we like our hair or our arm – it’s just that obvious.
 Contending that women don’t deserve our respect is like saying that our right leg is more important than the left; a Canadian will tell you that it’s a ludicrous assertion.

 Opportunistic politicians love “Gender Equality”; because where is the downside to lauding half of the voting population after all?
 We love our female half and generally, Canadians prefer that all of our government policies support non-division and the keeping of all things that are mutually beneficial and respectful.
 As a father who raised four girls, I agree enthusiastically that Canadian policies should ensure the good lives of women who live here.
-The challenge with so many Canadian Governments these past 30-years is that we have a very poor track-record for building positive social programs that actually do help our society and economy really – and our handling of Female Equality is not an exception.
+The challenge with so many Canadian Governments these past 30-years is that we have a very poor track record for building positive social programs that actually do help our society and economy really – and our handling of Female Equality is not an exception.

-The four young women I raised are aged 21 to 30 with no marriage, no children, no home nor families of their own; the same is true for all of their friends.
+The four young women I raised are aged 21 to 30 with no marriage, no children, no home nor families of their own; and the same is true for all of their friends.
 Instead, they live in a sort of rent-slavery state with starvation wages supplied by a job with no pension and no dental.
 By the conventions of other strong social contract nations – aka, not-Canada, they have traded a life – for a cubicle.

-Our present global mature capitalism all began back in the 1980s when political marketing teams in the U.S. market-tested catchy spins on policy-messaging.
+Our present global mature capitalism all began back in the 1980s when political marketing teams in the U.S. market-tested catchy spins on policy messaging.
 Low tax, Small Government, Death Tax, Middle-class, Open Markets, Climate, Guns, and so on; were policies designed to keep voters voting their support, while 95% of all income gains nationally could flow to the Top-1% rich year-after-year.
-Market-tests found strong voter-responses to “Female Equality” and opportunistic politicians also noticed that half of all voters are female too no doubt.
+Market-tests found strong voter responses to “Female Equality” and opportunistic politicians also noticed that half of all voters are female too no doubt.

 Political opportunism has become the definition of Canadian and U.S. politics.
 There can be no long-term planning in Canada due to four-year political windows, and citizens here are not trained in what are sustainable policies either.
 So, therefore, the “catchiest” or most-repeated messaging wins elections here – regardless of whether it’s socially responsible or not.